adelriosantiago/papupu/README.md

-# ppp
+# PaPuPu (Patch, Publish, Push)

-This is simply a shortcut for `npm version patch &amp;&amp; npm publish &amp;&amp; git push` without the need to install a more complex tool like Grunt
+PaPuPu is simply a shortcut for `npm version Patch && npm Publish && git Push`.
+For projects where Grunt is an overkill.

+## Usage

+`npm install -g papupu`

+Then `papupu` on the directory of your wish.